yky03/yky03/README.md

 - 정보처리기사(Engineer Information Processing)

 ⚡ **Interest**
-- problem-solving skills
+- Problem Solving skills
 - Spring with Java, Kotlin
 - RDB, NoSql
-- work out with Gym And Running, climbing
+- Work out with Gym And Running, Climbing

 <!--
 **yky03/yky03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.